 There are mixed opinions about this feature – should you let the candidates record as many takes as they want until they’re satisfied they’ve presented themselves and their answer in the best way possible?
 Or should you give them a single or at most a limited number… of retries to ensure their answer is relatively speaking, more genuine and reflects their personality and belief?

 We at MyRecruitment+ think that it’s unfair and unrealistic to expect that an average candidate would feel comfortable enough to deliver and submit their answer in a single take!
 You will end up losing lots of good candidates!

 Tip # 4 – Configurable maximum recording time

 I personally believe that the best approach here is to have many questions, but expect short answers.
 I just don’t think that you want to them to record more than 30 seconds.
-I mean, are you really going to watch that much video time?
+And, I mean, are you really going to watch that much video time?
 Many questions X a few minutes for each question X many candidates = TOO MUCH TIME SPENT ON WATCHING VIDEOS!
 It’s just not going to work!
 You’ll end up finding it all too hard, and unwatched videos start to pile up!